py7hagoras/CovenantTasks/README.md

 ### UrbanBishop.yaml
 Adaptation of FuzzySecurity's UrbanBishop code for injection into specified process.
 Takes binary payload and process ID as input.

+### PatchETW.yaml
+This disables ETW logging for current process.
+Makes AV/EDR blind to inline assembly execution amongst other activities within the process.

  **Please contribute if you have any**